-Work for us Working at SHP How we work with staff How we work with staff To achieve our mission, it’s essential that our staff feel valued and empowered and are given the training and support they need to deliver the best results for our clients.
-This means creating a culture in which staff are supported, trusted and listened to, and in which creativity and new ideas are encouraged.
+How we work with employees How we work with employees To achieve our mission, it’s essential that our feel valued and empowered and are given the training and support they need to deliver the best results for our clients.
+This means creating a culture in which employees are supported, trusted and listened to, and in which creativity and new ideas are encouraged.
 In particular, we value the perspectives of frontline staff who are often best placed to understand client need.
-Many of our managers are themselves former support workers (even our Chief Executive, Liz Rutherfoord, began her career as a trainee hostel worker at SHP in the 1980's) and we strive to develop services in a responsive and flexible way which draws on the energy, commitment and expertise of our people.
-We’re committed to continuously improving workforce engagement at SHP, giving staff a role in shaping services and a say in how the wider organization is run.
-We use a variety of tools – including staff newsletters, an intranet, staff surveys, consultations, in-team discussions and staff conferences – to keep staff informed and to capture their views on the organisation and its work.
-Equal opportunities and diversity SHP is also actively committed to equal opportunities and the promotion of diversity in all our services and workplaces, using policies and practices that will, wherever possible, rebalance opportunity.
-To ensure accountability we undertake bi-annual reporting of diversity data to our Board of Trustees.
-This includes active monitoring of the gender pay gap.
-Our 2017 Survey showed a small, negative gender pay gap, indicating that women are paid slightly more than men at SHP on average.
-We believe this is due to a number of factors, including the fact that 65 per cent of SHP managers are women and our two most senior roles (Chief Executive and Deputy Chief Executive) are held by women.
-For more information, download our Gender Pay Gap Report - April 2017.
+Many of our managers are themselves former support workers (even our Chief Executive, Liz Rutherfoord, began her career as a trainee hostel worker at SHP in the 1980s) and we strive to develop services in a responsive and flexible way which draws on the energy, commitment and expertise of our people.
+We’re committed to continuously improving workforce engagement at Single Homeless Project, giving employees a role in shaping services and a say in how the wider organisation is run.
+We use a variety of tools – including newsletters, an Intranet, surveys, consultations, in-team discussions and conferences – to keep our employees informed and connected and to capture their views on the organisation and its work.
+Our data protection As part of any recruitment process, Single Homeless Project collects and processes personal data relating to job applicants.
+We are committed to being transparent about how we collect and use this data, ensuring we meet data protection obligations.
+Our Recruitment Privacy Notice sets out what information we collect, why we do this and how your data is stored and processed.
+You can find out more about our data protection standards here.